-Managing Partner Thomas D. (Tom) Marriott, QC, is well known as a senior counsel with extensive trial and appeal experience.
+Managing Partner Thomas D. (Tom) Marriott, KC, is well known as a senior counsel with extensive trial and appeal experience.

 Tom practices primarily in the areas of utility regulation, municipal and administrative law.
 He conducts litigation involving municipalities, as well as other public sector entities, and on behalf of individual professionals with respect to liability and discipline.
 Tom has appeared before all levels of courts and tribunals, including numerous trials and appeals, and has also acted as counsel for boards and tribunals.
 With nearly 30 years of experience, he effectively represents his clients throughout Alberta, the Northwest Territories and the Yukon.